bpg/rxtx-maven/README.md

 #RXTX Maven Wrapper
-A simple Bash script to download, wrap and install RXTX library as a Maven artifact in local repository.
+A simple Bash script to download (from http://rxtx.qbang.org/wiki/index.php/Download), wrap and install RXTX library as a Maven artifact in local repository.
 The artifact includes jar, sources and native .so library (Linux x64 only)

 #Usage